-Atypical Hemolytic Uremic Syndrome is an ultra-rare, life-threatening, disease characterized by the systemic formation of blood clots (TMAs) throughout the body, potentially causing damage to the kidneys and other organs, with serious complications including stroke, cardiac issues, and kidney failure.
+Atypical Hemolytic Uremic Syndrome is an ultra-rare, life-threatening, disease characterized by the systemic formation of blood clots (TMAs) throughout the body, often causing damage to the kidneys and other organs, with serious complications including stroke, cardiac issues, and kidney failure.
 It is often associated with an uncontrolled activation of the complement system, part of the body’s protective immune system.
-We estimate there are approximately 100 patients in Canada.

 Follow us on Facebook: https://www.facebook.com/ahus.canada